-It's a bummer to see emulsifiers carrageenan and mono- and diglycerides on the PSL ingredient list.
-Carrageenan is a food additive made from seaweed that is commonly used as a thickener or emulsifier in packaged foods such as ice cream, almond milk and coconut milk.
-Carrageenan has been connected with causing inflammation and gastrointestinal issues.
+As for its actual contents, the PSL boasts carrageenan and mono- and diglycerides.
+Say what?
+Carrageenan is a food additive made from seaweed and commonly used as a thickener or emulsifier in packaged foods such as ice cream, almond milk and coconut milk.
+It has also been connected to inflammation and gastrointestinal issues.

-Mono- and diglycerides are a type of incomplete fat that is added to processed foods to help bind the ingredients and/or increase the shelf life.
+Mono- and diglycerides are a Mono- and diglycerides are a type of incomplete fat that is added to processed foods to help bind the ingredients and/or increase the shelf life.
 They’re created from an animal source (derived from a pig or cow), a vegetable source (usually canola or soybean oil) or may be synthetically produced.
-Vegetarians and vegans should avoid consuming them since manufacturers aren’t required to list the source of the mono- and diglycerides contained in their product.

-Thankfully, I found some amazing natural and organic bloggers — Lindsay Nixon of Happy Herbivore, Genevieve of Mama Natural, and Meg of Beard and Bonnet — who inspired me to create a delicious 125-calorie pumpkin spice latte recipe that vegans and non-vegans can both enjoy.
+Want to take a more DYI approach to your seasonal cravings?
+Bloggers such as Lindsay Nixon of Happy Herbivore and Genevieve of Mama Natural have created their own version of the treat — and inspired the LIVESTRONG team to create a delicious 125-calorie pumpkin spice latte recipe that vegans and non-vegans can both enjoy.

 - 2 ounce double espresso shot